jbottum/t5pat/langchain_markdown.md

 * Functionality
     * Your model might only run locally (i.e. blenderbot).

-This project provides the code and process to run two types of pretrained, large language models (FLAN-T5-Large and Sentence-BERT, all-MiniLM-L6-v2) using LangChain on your local computer.
+This project provides the code and process to run two types of pretrained, large language models (Flan-T5-Large and Sentence-BERT, all-MiniLM-L6-v2) using LangChain on your local computer.
 We selected these top performing models because several developers were having trouble running a tutorial locally, as tracked in this github issue, [https://github.com/hwchase17/LangChain/issues/4438](https://github.com/hwchase17/langchain/issues/4438).

-## LLM #1 - Flan-t5-large
+## LLM #1 - Flan-T5-Large

-First, we will show the process to run the flan-t5-large model, which has 780M parameters and provides good performance for text-to-text and text-generation requirements as defined in this chart.
+First, we will show the process to run the Flan-T5-Large model.
+Flan-T5-Large is a language model that provides both text-to-text and text generation capabilities.
+It is based on the T5 (Text-To-Text Transfer Transformer) architecture, which is a transformer model designed for various natural language processing tasks. which has 780M parameters and provides good performance.
+This [paper](https://arxiv.org/pdf/2210.11416.pdf), which provides the following chart, and to a reference that the Flan-T5-Large achieved a MMLU score of 45.1% compared to Chat GPT3's score of 43.9% (see page 10).  as defined in the following chart.
 It is a fairly popular model which had 446,125 downloads last month.
 For more detailed information on this model’s background, performance and capabilities, please see this link on HuggingFaceHub, [https://huggingface.co/google/flan-t5-large](https://huggingface.co/google/flan-t5-large).

 ![alt_text](image1.png "image_tooltip")